How far should you sight in a 223? This is a popular question for beginners and even the experienced people.

 7 yard - Best For CQB

-When using a Holographic sight like the EOTech with 65 MOA ring helps ALOT!
+Holographic sight like the EOTech with 68 MOA ring helps ALOT!
 Aim with bottom ring hash mark to offset the holdover for headshot accuracy at around 7 yards

-The 25 yard zero is the most common and it allows the shooter to engage targets up to 300 yards with about a 10 inch spread.
+The 25 yard zero is the most common and it also closely approximate a 300 yard zero with about a 4-5 inch spread.

-The interesting part with this particular zero is that the bullet starts to hit high when engaging targets sitting at 50, 100 and beyond.
+The interesting part is that the bullet starts to hit high when engaging targets sitting at 50, 100 and beyond.
 As the bullet drops around 300 meters, the 25 yard zero point of aim is close to the point of impact at 300 meters.

-The 25 yrd zero requires a lot of thinking when hitting targets at unknown distances, but there are other zeros available without tons of thinking such as the 36 yard zero
+The 25 yrd zero requires thinking when hitting targets at unknown distances, but there are other zeros available without tons of thinking such as the 36 yard zero

 A tight 5" shot group [25 - 300 yrd]